timjen3/ttrpg-engine/Readme.md

 When no EntityName is specified for an Entity mapping the first entity passed will be chosen.

-### ResultItems

-While the results of all processed SequenceItems are accessible in the SequenceResult object, it is easier to work with results through the ResultItems pattern.

-If a EntityName is set the passed entity with that Alias will be attached.

-If FirstEntity is true, then the first entity passed will be attached.

-A FormatMessage can be set which can be a plain string (ex: `"something"`) or a format string (ex: `"{propa}"`).
-Format strings will have access to all inputs, all results, and any mappings that do not have ItemNames specified.

 ## TTRPGEngine

 The engine has built in parsers for processing different kinds of commands.